Surprising to exactly no one is the fact that London is one of the most famous and highly visited cities in the entire world.

 Tucked away in the Northern end of Kensington is The Royal Albert Hall.

-This splendid, Victorian-style concert hall now plays host to a variety of different musical performances, as well as BBC-sponsored Proms (AKA short, £5, informal, Promenade concerts where guests can stand and listen to music), which have been held here every year, between mid-July and mid-September, since 1941.
+Now, this splendid, Victorian-style concert hall now plays host to a variety of different musical performances, as well as BBC-sponsored Proms between mid-July and mid-September, since 1941.

 Because it is here that you’ll find a divine afternoon experience, that starts at just £30 per person, or £44.25 per person when you purchase afternoon tea in tandem with a tour of The Royal Albert Hall.

 However, if you’re in search of a slightly more unusual, themed afternoon tea in London, then per usual, I’ve got a post for that.

 Hours: Open daily from 9:00 am to 5:00 pm, with tours departing every thirty minutes, from the Cafe Bar at Door 12, between 9:30 am and 4:30 pm (April through October) and between 10:00 am and 4:00 pm (November through March).